-Pathway Studio Gallery, ** Update Note** A very small, private show space, attached to my home-studio, exhibits selected works for interested colleagues and friends.
+Pathway Studio Gallery, ** Update Note** A very small, private show space, attached to my home-studio, exhibits selected algorithmic works for interested colleagues and friends.
 The studio and show space is somewhat in disarray since the death of my wife Alice in 2009.
 Access may be arranged by appointment (click for contact info).
 Roman, 2012

-The works shown here are representative selections from various series of Roman's algorist work.
-Many of of these works have been sold since they were mounted on this page.
+The works shown here are representative selections from various series of my algorist work.
+Some of of these works have been sold since they were mounted on this page.
 Several others are reserved for permanent collections.
 Interested collectors may contact Wolf Lieser at the [DAM] GALLERY in Berlin for available works at the [DAM].
 My Home Studio contact link: Contact information